devpat0304/Online-Store/README.md

 ---

-🙏 Thank You
+## 🙏 Thank You

-Thank you for taking the time to explore the Online Store project!
-This application was a fun and rewarding experience to build while learning Java and object-oriented programming.
-I hope you find the code educational, useful, or even inspiring for your own projects.
+Thank you for taking the time to explore this project!
+I hope you find it insightful, educational, or simply a fun way to see Java in action.

-Feel free to fork, star ⭐, or share feedback.
-Happy coding! 💻🛍️
+Feel free to fork, modify, or contribute — and happy coding! 💻✨